LiroBenchmark/LiroBenchmark.github.io/datasets/MOROCO.md

 ### Input, Output and Metrics:

-Given the train & validation sets, the target is to maximize the macro-averaged F1 score on the test set.
+Given the training and validation sets, the target is to maximize the macro-averaged F1 score on the test set.

-Metric reported is the **Macro-averaged F1 score**.
+The reported metric is the **Macro-averaged F1 score**.

 ### Download from: